• Skip to primary navigation

 As with much of the personal security industry, a lot of the marketing unfortunately feeds on our fears, which results in hyping features that may or may not actually be useful.

-I’ve also been using 25+ different VPNs over the last decade, and during that time I’ve come to learn a couple very important things:
+I’ve also been using 25+ different VPNs over the last decade, and during that time I’ve come to learn a couple of very important things:

-• Which VPN features I really value;
+• Which VPN security features do I really value;

 • And which features are merely “security theater”;